Raoshwill99/DID/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-- Project Maintainer: Adigun Rasheed Olayinka
+- Project Maintainer: Adigun Rasheed
 - Email: adigun_olami99@yahoo.com

 ## Acknowledgments